etenlab/docs/docs/GettingStarted/hasura.md

 # Preparing Hasura (Optionally)

-Hasura server can be used to get access to public database chema via graphql interface.
+Hasura server can be used to get access to public database schema via graphql interface.

 ## Service setup